Designations Congruent with Things: Chapter 23

 “Someone needs a Blue Planet marathon,” Newt says.

 Don’t panic, his brain says.
 Don’t panic, you did it.
 You did what you wanted, it’s done.
-No one wants to slot you there, back into that local insanity collective, no one wants that, not for either of you, everything is fine.
+No one wants to slot you there, back into that local insanity collective, no one wants that, not for either of you, everything’s fine.

 “Um,” Newt says, feeling insufficiently on point to understand what she’s getting at.

-“Ah,” Newt says, his thoughts snapping into place, relieving some of his understandable but probably needless anxiety.
+“Ah.”
+Newt’s thoughts snap into place, relieving some of his understandable but probably needless anxiety.

 “If you want to know about those things,” Mako says, “I can tell you about those things.
-When I come to see you, we can go for a walk, where no one will hear us and we will wear sunglasses and I will wear a scarf over my hair and you will wear a hat that I pick for you and we will talk where no one can hear us and you will tell me the things that you wish to tell me.”
+When I come to see you, we can go for a walk, where no one will hear us, and we’ll wear sunglasses and I’ll wear a scarf over my hair and you’ll wear a hat that I pick for you and we’ll talk where no one can hear us and you will tell me the things you wish to tell me.”

 “Aw Maks,” Newt says.